 Another new skill the lab introduces is calculating tabular data.
 I used a spreadsheet to calculate the x and y coordinates from latitude and longitude data (degrees, minutes, seconds to decimal degrees).
 This information, when imported, lacked a defined coordinate system.
 Once it was defined, the point data aligned with the rest of the layers on the map.
 Additionally, I reinforced some skills I learned in previous labs like converting text to annotations and adding extent indicators to an inset map.
 The final product of the lab is the map below.

-An inset map with quadrants over Escambia County shows the extent of the quadrants under examination.
+A map displaying two adjacent quadrants within Escambia County, Florida.
+Locations of monitored petroleum tanks are shown and explained in the legend.
+An inset map with quadrants over Escambia County shows the extent of the quadrants under examination. |

 My map displays two quadrants (5660, 5661) from the northwestern portion of Escambia County, Florida along with the locations of petroleum tanks monitored for contamination.
 Major roads are included to provide greater context within the mapped area.
 The point data are represented by circles that are colored by type and symbolized (as an open or dotted circle) by status.
 I noticed a large empty space in the western portion of my mapped area.
 I filled that space with the legend and inset map.
 The aerial data is busy so I opted for pastel colors that can be easily picked out but do not add to the background clutter.
 (Perhaps it is time to learn about layer transparency).
 I added drop shadows to the legend, inset map, and scale to lift them off of the background.
 I added masks to the road name text.
 I thought this made them more legible against the aerial images.